Best HVAC Software for Small Businesses: 7 Affordable Alternatives to ServiceTitan (2026)

 Month-to-Month Contracts Are Non-Negotiable

 Every platform in this guide offers month-to-month billing.
-Do not sign a 2–3 year contract for FSM software unless you have run the platform for at least 90 days and are confident in the fit.
-Annual commitments for a 15–20% discount are reasonable after that trial period.
-Multi-year contracts before proving product-market fit in your specific workflow are a risk that is not worth the discount.
+Do not sign a multi-year contract until you have run the platform for at least 90 days.
+Annual billing for a 15–20% discount is reasonable after that.
+ServiceTitan's 2–3 year terms with early termination penalties are the top complaint in third-party reviews.

-App store ratings are an imperfect but useful signal.
-Current ratings as of early 2026: Housecall Pro (iOS: 4.8, Android: 4.6), Jobber (iOS: 4.7, Android: 4.5), Service Fusion (iOS: 3.9, Android: 2.8).
-The Android gap at Service Fusion is a meaningful warning sign for Android-heavy technician teams.
+Have your most skeptical technician test the mobile app for one week before committing.
+App store ratings (early 2026): Housecall Pro (iOS 4.8, Android 4.6), Jobber (iOS 4.7, Android 4.5), Service Fusion (iOS 3.9, Android 2.8).
+The Service Fusion Android gap is a warning sign for Android-heavy teams.

 Customer Financing Integration

-Shops with integrated customer financing close 49% of financed tickets vs. 38% without financing options (Wisetack 2025 HVAC Contractor Survey).
-For a shop selling $8,000–$15,000 system replacements, this difference compounds quickly.
+Shops with integrated financing close 49% of financed tickets vs. 38% without (Wisetack 2025).
+On $8,000–$15,000 system replacements, this difference compounds quickly.
 Housecall Pro has the deepest financing integration (Wisetack native).
-Jobber offers financing via third-party integration.
-Verify the specific financing partners and approval rates for your customer demographic before making this a decision factor.

-- Your dispatcher can no longer hold the full board in their head, dispatch optimization algorithms start paying off
+- Dispatcher can no longer hold the full board in their head, dispatch optimization starts paying off

-- You are running multi-market or multi-location operations and need centralized oversight
+- Multi-market or multi-location operations need centralized oversight

-- You have dedicated sales, marketing, and operations staff who need separate tool views
+- Dedicated sales, marketing, and operations staff need separate tool views

-- Maintenance agreement volume (1,000+ active agreements) is driving complex renewal billing logic
+- 1,000+ active maintenance agreements driving complex renewal billing

 Frequently Asked Questions